Digital Twins as Funhouse Mirrors: Five Key Distortions: Materials and Methods

-Each sub-study was first run on Prolific according to its pre-registered plan (https://researchbox.org/4145).
+Each sub-study was first run on Prolific according to its pre-registered plan (\href{https://researchbox.org/4145}{https://researchbox.org/4145}).
 All sub-studies were run from the same Prolific account to ensure consistency.
 Invitations were sent to Prolific participants from the Twin-2K-500 panel.
 Each sub-study was approved by Columbia University's IRB.
 All sub-studies were run from April to June 2025.

 Next, each sub-study was conducted on the digital twins of its participants.
 To set up the simulation, we extracted twin information from the Twin-2K-500 dataset and provided it as prompt input.
-For each human participant, the completed survey was transformed into text, stripped of its answers, and incorporated into the prompt.
+For each human participant, the completed survey was transformed into text, stripped of its answers, and incorporated into the user prompt.
 Survey questions varied across participants due to randomization; we preserved these differences when generating inputs for their twins.
 The LLM was then tasked with producing responses to these surveys.
 The creation of digital twins and the related computations were approved by Columbia University's IRB under Protocol IRB-AAAV5832.

-For each persona in each sub-study, we constructed a prompt using a template (see SI) and queried the LLM via its API (OpenAI API for OpenAI models, OpenRouter API for others).
+For each persona in each sub-study, we constructed a user prompt using a template (see SI) and queried the LLM via its API (OpenAI API for OpenAI models, OpenRouter API for others).
 The JSON outputs were then post-processed to ensure all questions were answered in the required format (e.g., no missing values or out-of-range responses).
 If validation failed, the API call was retried.
 A complete version of the prompt template, including placeholders for persona profiles, new questions, and JSON-based response formatting, is provided in the SI.